Krohz/Krohz/README.md

 <h1>Hi My name is Cristian Alvias 👋</h1>

 <h2>Welcome to my GitHub profile.
 I'm a student enginner software.
-I have always been hard working and goal's focused with proven results.</h2>
+I have always been hard working and goal's focused</h2>

 🌱 Currently i'm into JS, HTML, CSS y English Language.
 👯 I want to work with other people and collaborate in many projects.